-The Nairac family were a wealthy local dynasty, having made their fortune as merchants, in shipping, and in politics.
+The Nairac family, headed up by Elysée and his brother Paul Nairac (1732 – 1789), were a wealthy local dynasty, having made their fortune as merchants, in shipping, including the transport of slaves, and in politics.
 Their first act was to improve the residence, erecting a fine château designed by the architect Jean Mollié.
 Elysée remained in charge of the estate until his death in 1791, at which point it was bequeathed to his five daughters.
-Two in particular, Henriette and Julie-Émilie, found themselves in receipt of the vineyard.
-Together the spinsters lived here until Henriette’s death in 1837, when the family, many of whom had fled France during Robespierre’s Terreur, were forced to put the property up for sale.
+Two in particular, Henriette Nairac (1765 – 1837) and Julie-Émilie Nairac (1766 – 1834), found themselves in receipt of the vineyard.
+Together the spinsters lived here until their deaths during the 1830s, when the family, many of whom had fled France during Robespierre’s Terreur, were forced to put the property up for sale.

 The Capdeville Family

 At this point the estate was acquired by Bernard Capdeville (1781 – 1859) of Château Broustet, who also owned an enclave in the western part of the Nairac estate which had been sold off as a bien national following the Revolution.
 Capdeville united his vines in the Broustet vineyard with those of the newly acquired Nairac vineyard, creating an estate which was christened Château Broustet-Nérac.
 This newly amalgamated property boasted a vineyard of admirable size, producing up to 50 tonneaux (one tonneau is 900 litres, exactly four modern-day Bordeaux barriques) per vintage.
 It was in this state that the property was ranked in the 1855 classification of Sauternes and Barsac.